 In December of 2016 DeSantis Enterprises hired a new real estate firm to sell their property (see archived listing).
-It is interesting to note as of October 2017, this listing has been removed.
+As of October 2017, this listing has been removed and it can only be accessed via the web archive.
 The new listing and signage created a brief stir when reports of an “impending sale” hit the national newswire, leading many to believe the last Howard Johnson’s restaurant was closing.
 LaRock said property owner Joe DeSantis has been trying to sell this property for 15 years, he just switched to a new real estate agent who decided to put up a new sign.

 The Lake George location is an original Howard Johnson’s in name and appearance but not food; LaRock’s menu attempts to be faithful but the commissaries and suppliers closed a long time ago.
 Gone are the original recipe fried clam strips, “frankforts” and Mac and Cheese, and as Manager LaRock reminds, even the ice cream is different now.
 “The ice-cream plant closed probably 15-20 years ago.”
 He does sell hats, shirts, and the restaurant is littered with original HoJo memorabilia.